-SchoolTutoring Academy’s tutoring programs for Charlestown students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Charlestown students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 It is the intent of the Fall Mountain Regional School District to ensure a quality education, equal opportunity, and the acquisition of knowledge and skills that will prepare each student to become a healthy, active, and productive citizen.
 The district promotes the core values of respect, responsibility, integrity, and citizenship.
 Students are also offered a plethora of extracurricular activities.
 Students are encouraged to be engaged in the school and local community, to promote responsibility, and to enter the post-secondary world feeling prepared for the academic and professional opportunities that await them.